Mater Misericordiae University Hospital

 - The largest 24 hour ‘On-Call’ Accident and Emergency Service

 - The largest teaching hospital programme – associated with University College Dublin

-The hospital also has over 600 inpatient beds, 85 day beds, and 12 operating theatres.
+- The hospital has over 600 inpatient beds, 85 day beds, and 12 operating theatres.

-The Mater Hospital also drives improvements in healthcare by investing in research and innovation.
-By connecting staff with academics and industry it nurtures the skills, knowledge and ideas to develop real and meaningful improvements in patient care.
+The Mater Hospital drives improvements in healthcare by investing in research and innovation.
+By connecting staff with academics and industry, it nurtures the skills, knowledge and ideas to develop meaningful improvements in patient care.

 Why not read more about the ways in which your support has helped making this care a reality for those who need it most?